ashleydeyoung/schedule-me/README.md

 ## Motivation
 Schedule-Me is inspired by the current pandemic known as COVID-19.
 As a potential business owner, I see there are new requirements for businesses regarding the safety of both employees and clients.
-The nature of this application is to allow clients to view, request and confirm appointments by viewing availabilty of a given business or contractor.
+The nature of this application is to allow clients to view, request and confirm appointments by viewing availability of a given business or contractor.
 With hope of omitting or limiting the number of patrons and exposure time in what is normally considered "waiting areas", we believe there will be a better chance of reducing infection rates.